miranda-e/Demodifier/README.md

 - Must contain **Sequence** and **Modifications** columns (or any of the alternate column names recognised by the script).
 - Any other columns are ignored.
+- Only deamidation and pyro-Glu are used for permutation generation; other modifications are ignored.

 ### 3. A Mascot output file